 That’s what Front was built to do.

 Let’s say you’re the warranty company.
 (Please, warranty company, be reading this right now. 😉) If you had Front, the incoming call could route into Front’s interface through Aircall (or another integration).
 You could contextually discuss the issue with internal stakeholders by commenting on the conversation thread.
 You could loop in external partners to that discussion through Slack or email.
 You could assign a case worker to “own” the issue from end-to-end.
-Anybody on the team could send automated, customizable canned responses on behalf of that owner.
+Anybody on the team could send automated, customizable message templates on behalf of that owner.
 Front customers save an average of six hours per user, per week!
 At a glance you could pull up account information in Shopify or your CRM.
 You could collaborate on an email draft together to smooth over any bumps.
 And you could track the whole process, from touch points to response time to total time spent using built-in analytics.

 Front gives your e-commerce company an “unfair” advantage in four concrete ways: